Updated: Aug 25

-It was Saturday morning, and the weather was perfect for just about anything (unless you’re umbrella).
+It was Saturday morning, and the weather was perfect for just about anything (unless you’re an umbrella).
 As the Sun arose into a cloudless sky, I went for a run, my activity of choice most mornings.

-As I shuffled through the neighborhood, into adjacent subdivisions, past strip malls and through a small park, I saw others on early morning walks with their dogs or spouses, people getting ready for a morning of yard work, or sitting on their front porches enjoying a cup of coffee.
+As I shuffled through the neighborhood, into adjacent subdivisions, past strip malls and through a small park, I saw others on early morning walks with their dogs or spouses, people getting ready for a day of yard work, or sitting on their front porches enjoying a cup of coffee.

 About halfway into my run, which takes me past an elementary school, I noticed two workers excavating a large patch of dirt and grass near the school’s playground.
 I didn’t give it much thought, since work had been going on there for weeks.
 (New sidewalk and drainage pipe, etc.)